Malmis1/project-group12/DESIGN.md

 - Font Sizes and Styles
 - Alignment

 ## Border rounding

-Functional elements are rounded in order to give a friendlier feel to the site.
+Functional elements are rounded slightly in order to give a friendlier feel to the site.

 ## Shadows

-TODO: Write guideline for shadows.

-According to the theme there will be no use of shadows as it will not suite this site.
+There should be minimal usage of shadows.
+Shadows adds playfulness that does not fit the theme as much.
+Although, shadows can be used for adding some stand out elements of the page.